tihomirahristozova/model/entities/Crm.Sales.DefaultSalesOrderPaymentPlans.md

 ### DocumentType

-The [DocumentType](General.DocumentTypes.md) to which this DefaultSalesOrderPaymentPlan belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `DocumentType`(General.DocumentTypes.md) to which this DefaultSalesOrderPaymentPlan belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[DocumentTypes](General.DocumentTypes.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### EnterpriseCompany

 Enterprise company for which the current default installment template is valid.
-If enterprise company is not set then the installment template is valid for all enterprise companies.
-[Filter(multi eq)]
+If enterprise company is not set then the installment template is valid for all enterprise companies. `Filter(multi eq)`

 _Type_: **[EnterpriseCompanies](General.EnterpriseCompanies.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### EnterpriseCompanyLocation

 Enterprise company location (within the chosen enterprise company) for which the current default installment template is valid.
-If enterprise company location is not set then the installment template is valid for all enterprise company locations.
-[Filter(multi eq)]
+If enterprise company location is not set then the installment template is valid for all enterprise company locations. `Filter(multi eq)`

 _Type_: **[CompanyLocations](General.Contacts.CompanyLocations.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**